 Northwest African American Museum

 The Northwest African American Museum is an anti-racist, pro-equity, affirming gathering place of hope, help, and healing for the entire Northwest region that is building intergenerational cultural wealth.
 At the heart of the African American experience in the Northwest is the story of our journey to this region, the establishment of our vibrant community, and the ways in which we have survived.
 To tell this ever-unfolding story, the Museum’s exhibitions and programs feature the visual arts, music, crafts, literature, and history of African Americans in the Northwest.
+The Museum has its own choir, the African American Cultural Ensemble (ACE), created during the racial reckoning of 2020 and early 2021.

 Stax Museum of American Soul Music